Wilderness First Aid

 The three-day Open Recert course may be used as a WAFA or WFR recertification option for those with a current WMA International or other qualifying WAFA/WFR.
 This course must be taken within three years of receiving the Wilderness Medical Associates' WAFA or WFR certificate.

-In the Outward Bound Belgium™ Center: Rue Covis 19, 5170 Lustin.
-All courses are residential and bunkroom accommodation in this house and meals are included in the price of the course.
+All courses are residential (shared twin rooms) and catering is included in the price of the course.

 Why choosing this course?